 Our eyes each have a lens, similar to the lens in a camera, which focuses light on the retina.
 As we get older, the lens becomes cloudy, preventing the light from focusing properly.
 This clouding is called a cataract.
 This condition is very common but can be corrected with cataract surgery.
 In fact, cataracts are so prevalent that cataract surgery is the most commonly performed procedure in the United States.
 Most cataracts simply develop because of advanced age, but some cataracts may be related to certain medications (like steroids), systemic diseases (such as diabetes), or prior trauma.
-Our gifted team of eye surgeons, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney at Stone Oak Ophthalmology Center, are well-versed in performing cataract surgery and have helped improve the vision of thousands of patients.
+Our gifted team of eye surgeons, Dr. Allison Young and Dr. Teresa Whitney at Stone Oak Ophthalmology Center, are well-versed in performing cataract surgery and have helped improve the vision of thousands of patients.
 If you have noticed cloudiness or are having difficulty seeing, call us today to schedule an eye exam at our San Antonio, TX office.